matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 which would move the supplied scan `centre` coordinate by `(1, -0.3)` nm for every second since the simulator was created.

-Such a function would need to be created from a sequence of drift-measurement acquisitions, then applied to a scan.
+Such a function would need to be created from a sequence of drift-measurement acquisitions, then applied to a new scan.
 The function would be less and less valid over time as the drift of the sample is not stable.
 The correction function would therefore need to be re-measured periodically.

-- Acquire a survey image and select a particle to track
+- Acquire a survey image and select a zone to track
-- Alternate between drift estimation and imaging steps
-  - The drift can be computed on the particle being tracked or from a larger field of view scan.
+- Acquire a stack of images of the tracking region
-- Shift the scan grid with the drift vector to track a particle to the edge of the frame
+- Evaluate the drift as in exercise 2, then fit a function to predict it as a function of scan time
-  - Consider taking into account the time between the measurement of the drift and the next scan.
+  - The `"time"` axis of a stack acquisition is calibrated to scan time
+- Supply the `drift_corrector` function to a new stack acquisition on the same or a new area
+- Plot the results to prove the drift correction is working
+  - Sum an uncorrected stack and a corrected stack to see if the detail improves
-- Generate a GIF of the scan images using `imageio`
+  - Generate a GIF of the scan images using `imageio.v3.imwrite`

 ## Notes and hints